edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 The navigation options can be very different from one book to another.
 Thorium allows the following.
+The navigation options can be very different from one book to another.
+Thorium allows:

+* Move forward and backward in the reading
+* use table of contents, reference points and pagination (which must be included by the book's producing organization)
+* go to previous and next navigation points
+* move backward and forward in the history of navigation actions

+## history navigation: jump back & forward to reading points (new in Thorium 2.2.
+EPUB only)
+While reading, user has the power to navigate from one point to another using Navigation panel or following a link into the publication.
+This activates jump back (<kbd>Ctrl</kbd>  +  <kbd>backspace</kbd>) and jump forward (<kbd>Ctrl</kbd>  +  <kbd>Shift</kbd> + <kbd>backspace</kbd>) buttons on the bottom left of the reading window.
+Use this buttons to find a precedent place and return to the last place.

+History Navigation takes into account user interactions, including clicks on bottom timeline, TOC, bookmarks, landmarks, where am I headings, go to page.
+It does not takes into account search previous and next and list links.
+>>>>>>> Stashed changes

 ## Move forward and backward